edmondop/cadence-helm-chart/README.md

 ## TL;DR;

 The new release process allows anybody to quickly publish the chart on GitHub repo, using `chart-releaser-action` GitHub action that creates public Helm Chart Repo.
-If your repo is not hosted under user `edmondop`, please replace the right username
+If your repo is not hosted under user `edmondop`, please replace `edmondop` with the right username in the URL below

 ```bash
 $ helm repo add cadence https://edmondop.github.io/cadence-helm-chart/